 The infrastructural energy penalty (fcap) is the ratio of the energy embodied in the CCS system over the energy embodied in a conventional power plant.
 This can be estimated using a detailed LCA procedure.
-In the absence of such, a good approximation is offered by environmentally-extended input output analysis 25.
-Based on plant costs presented in Table 2, we use the US 2002 producer model to estimate the energy requirements of the plant investment.
-Assuming that 60% of the investment is in construction (Sector #230102: Nonresidential manufacturing structures) and 40% is in machinery (approximated by Sector #333611:Turbine and turbine generator set units manufacturing), the energy intensity is 6.042 TJ per million 2002 US dollars (XXX).
-Accounting for inflation to 2007 using the producer price index (PCU3336: PPI industry group data for Turbine and power transmission equipment mfg) (XXX) the intensity is 5.49 TJ per 2007 USD.
+In the absence of such, a good approximation is offered by environmentally-extended input output analysis 26.
+Based on plant costs presented in Table 2, we use the US 2002 producer model to estimate the energy requirements of the plant investment the intensity is 5.49 TJ per million 2007 USD.
 Using this approximation, the fcap estimate, ranges from around 40% for IGCC, 80% for PC, and more than 100% for NGCC.

-These estimates account only the plant-based infrastructure, not to the transport pipelines and compressors).
+While these estimates account for transport pipelines and compression under favorable conditions, actual values in large-scale adoption would likely be higher as a longer transportation network would be needed.
+Widely-used approximation models to estimate pipeline capital and operation costs can be simplistic and lead to underestimating the costs unless based on pipeline weight 27.
+The optimal design of the pipeline network becomes complicated as it depends on the ability to pool together several sources and build trunk pipelines to utilize scale economies 28,29.
+In practice though costs and risks may favor an incremental project-based approach with point-to-point pipeline as developments depend on future carbon price expectations that can be subject to significant uncertainty at the time of investment decisions.
+In this case, the per stored tonne cost of a point-to-point system may be anywhere from 30% to 350% higher than would be the case for an optimal network 30.
+Conversely, a compounding uncertainty acting on the opposite direction is the level of renewable energy adoption and the concomitant reduction in the utilization of CCS fossil-fired power plants that could imply that a smaller size pipeline investment may be appropriate 31.

 EROEI of fuels and electricity generation systems